Kamping Puoy Lake: A Guide to Battambang's Resilient Reservoir

 Best Season

-June to November (Rainy Season) for full lotus blooms.
+June to Nov for full lotus blooms & high water.

-Kamping Puoy is more than just a scenic getaway; it is a site of profound duality.
-Serving as both a vital reservoir for the region's rice fields and a memorial to a tragic past, it offers visitors a unique blend of history, nature, and local culture.
-Located between two mountains, exploring this "Killing Dam" is an essential educational stop for any traveler in Battambang.
+Kamping Puoy is a site of profound duality.
+Serving as a vital reservoir for the region's agricultural lifeline and standing as a memorial to a tragic past, it offers visitors a blend of history, nature, and local weekend culture tucked safely between two mountains.

-The massive Kamping Puoy reservoir is an engineering marvel born from human suffering.
-Between 1975 and 1979, the Khmer Rouge regime forced thousands of laborers to construct this dam by hand—without modern machinery.
-It is estimated that over 10,000 lives were lost to starvation, disease, and exhaustion during its construction.
-Today, the lake irrigates thousands of hectares of farmland, transforming a legacy of death into a source of life for the province.
+The massive 6-kilometer Kamping Puoy reservoir is an engineering project born from human suffering.
+Between 1975 and 1979, the Khmer Rouge forced thousands of laborers to construct this "Killing Dam" without modern machinery.
+Over 10,000 lives were lost during its construction.
+Today, extensive irrigation rehabilitation allows the lake to support two rice crops a year, transforming a legacy of death into a source of life.

 Top Things to Do at Kamping Puoy

-While the history is somber, the atmosphere today is vibrant.
-It is a favorite weekend picnic spot for locals from Battambang and Banteay Meanchey.
+While the history is somber, the modern atmosphere is vibrant.
+It serves as a favorite weekend picnic destination where local families gather to enjoy the fresh air.

 🍽️

-Relax in a hammock within a traditional bamboo hut (Kiosque) along the dam.
-Be sure to try the local specialty: Grilled Chicken with chili sauce, fresh water fish, and fresh lotus seeds harvested directly from the lake.
+Relax in a hammock within a traditional bamboo hut along the dam.
+Be sure to try the local specialty: grilled chicken, fresh-caught fish, and fresh lotus seeds harvested directly from the lake.

 🛶